 Shadow APIs are hidden endpoints that offer functionality unbeknownst to the organization.
 API Sentinel allows you to upload your OpenAPI definitions, so they can be compared with actual runtime usage.
 The differences between runtime usage and published specifications reveal unpublished endpoints, methods, or parameters, that may pose a significant security risk to the organization.

-API Sentinel complements our Cequence Bot Defense and App Firewall products, offering the industry’s only multi-threat API protection solution, unifying visibility and protection from malicious bots, and business logic abuse, and targeted vulnerability attacks.
+API Sentinel complements our Cequence API Spartan and App Firewall products, offering the industry’s only multi-threat API protection solution, unifying visibility and protection from malicious bots, and business logic abuse, and targeted vulnerability attacks.

 API Sentinel can give you a better handle on the security posture of your APIs.
 Visit the product page for an overview and check out the explainer video and demo.
 You can also request a live demo of the product so we can walk you through the detailed capabilities.